 - Take aways – again, if you can't afford to pay your bills this month then you can't afford a take away, even with a great discount code

 - Grocery shopping – scale this back completely and look at what you currently have in your fridge, freezer and cupboards.
 You might be surprised at what you find!
 Then meal plan to make the most of the items you are buying.
+You can also rely on apps to get some freebies – I love Shopmium and Checkout Smart.

-- Don’t buy new stuff.
+- Don't buy new stuff.
 Remember this is temporary and you can go another month or so without a new Whatever.
+You could even go one step further and return items that you have recently purchased.

 Pool your resources